tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_08.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="8.7"}}

-> Notice that you should also update your `tsconfig.json` to include the declaration file.

 Typing each time `Meteor.user()` or `Meteor.userId()` might seems tedious.
 Not to mention that there is no way to use these functions in the component templates currently.

 # RequireUser

-How can you simply life here?
-You can try out the decorators that comes with the accounts package, which wraps around all Meteor Accounts API (login with password and social logins features) and exports two services for the usage in Angular 2.
+How can you simplify life here?
+You can try out the decorator that comes with the accounts package, which wraps around all Meteor Accounts API (login with password and social logins features) and exports two services for the usage in Angular 2.
 Besides that, it has two convenient annotations: `InjectUser` and `RequireUser`.

 Now you can specify if a component can be accessed only when a user is logged in using the `@RequireUser` annotation.